The Grange Castle Rock & Castle Rock Parks

 The Meadows invites play and adventure everywhere you look.
-With so many trails, parks, and amenities in your own backyard, you will want to be outside in the warm Colorado sunshine year-round.
+With so many Castle Rock parks, trails and amenities in your own backyard, you will want to be outside in the warm Colorado sunshine year-round.
 Over 1,100 acres is planned for public use, trails and open spaces.
 So come out and play.
 Walk the dog.
+Play tennis at Bison Park.
 Train for the Bolder Boulder.
 Or check out Music in The Meadows and the Castle Rock WineFest this summer.
 The Grange Cultural Arts Center is home to dozens of activities.
 You’re sure to find the one that is just right for you!

 The Grange Cultural Arts Center

-Designed to reflect the community’s ranching heritage, The Grange is the heart of The Meadows.
+Designed to reflect the community’s ranching heritage, The Grange at Castle Rock is the heart of The Meadows.
 A beautiful space for meetings, dancing, and special events, it’s also the place where regulars stop by for a cup of coffee and practice the art of conversation.
 Residents are always adding their own touch, creating groups for cooking, writers, a bridge club, a hiking club and even wine tasting events.
-The Grange is also a place for the family, with a children’s story hour and plenty of fun summer days at the pool, complete with a zero-entry play pool and a water slide.
-For more information on classes and events at The Grange visit MeadowsLink, a comprehensive community website for Meadows residents.
+The Grange at Castle Rock is also a place for the family, with a children’s story hour and plenty of fun summer days at the pool, complete with a zero-entry play pool and a water slide.
+For more information on classes and events at The Grange Castle Rock visit MeadowsLink, a comprehensive community website for Meadows residents.